darchlabs/Jobs/README.md

 ## Definition

-Jobs is the generic module that contains different implementations for smart contracts off-chain interactions.
+Jobs is a service designed to manage executions over smart contracts methods based on time and on-chain logic, in an automatized way.

 ### Context